FirstStreet/fsf_api_access_python/README.md

 <a name="fema"></a>
 #### [Fema](#toc)

-The Fema API provides `NFIP` data for the given FSIDs.
+The Fema API provides `NFIP` data for the given SearchItems.
+(More information on the Fema NFIP product can be found on the [Fema NFIP Page on the First Street Foundation API Data Dictionary](https://docs.firststreet.dev/docs/fema-nfip)
+)

 ```python
 fema.<method>